ZeitNews/main/README.md

     Apache Tomcat 6.0.x
     ```

     Our environment is pretty close to [Pantheon's Project Mercury 1.1](http://groups.drupal.org/pantheon/documentation), if you want to build a new environment from scratch.
+Prepackaged environments are in the works.

 5. [Submit a Pull Request](http://help.github.com/send-pull-requests/#initiating_the_pull_request) for review and inclusion.